-• What changes in physical or mental health outcomes are experienced by participants receiving arts-based interventions (e.g., via creative arts therapies or arts-in-health programs) to address various health conditions?
+- What changes in physical or mental health outcomes are experienced by subjects receiving arts-based interventions (e.g., via creative arts therapies or arts-in-health programs) to treat various health conditions or to improve related symptoms? - How do changes in outcomes vary by age, socioeconomic characteristics, other demographic and behavioral patterns, and/or by health status? - How do changes in outcomes compare with those achieved by other health and wellness strategies or interventions? - What physiological or psychological mechanisms are activated by arts-based interventions in treating health conditions or improving related symptoms? - What are the social, emotional, physiological, or physical health benefits of arts participation (including arts learning)? - To what extent-and under what conditions-are specific art forms and activities invoked in positive relationships between arts participation and health and well-being? - How do characteristics such as frequency, duration, or intensity of an arts-based intervention relate to individual or program-level outcomes?

-- How do changes in outcomes vary by age, socioeconomic characteristics, other demographic and behavioral patterns, and/or by health status? - How do changes in outcomes compare with those achieved by other health and wellness strategies or interventions? - What physiological or psychological mechanisms are activated by arts-based interventions in affecting health-related outcomes? - What are the social, emotional, physiological, or physical health benefits of arts participation (including arts learning)? - To what extent-and under what conditions-are specific art forms and activities invoked in positive relationships between arts participation and health and well-being? - How do characteristics such as frequency, duration, or intensity of an arts-based intervention relate to individual or program-level outcomes? - What is the comparative cost-effectiveness of an arts-based intervention and one or more non-arts-based interventions? - How do arts-based interventions benefit caregivers or family members?
+- What is the comparative cost-effectiveness of an arts-based intervention and one or more non-arts-based interventions? - How do arts-based interventions benefit caregivers or family members?